 However, a mixture of citrus fruit of distinctly different species may be packed together in a sales package, provided they are uniform in quality and, for each species concerned, in variety or commercial type and origin.
-However, in case of those mixtures uniformity in size is not required.
+Uniformity in size is not required.